 medication compliance in bipolar patients?

-According to Berk, what is the main disadvantage caused by not having a
+What is the main disadvantage caused by not having a

 universal bipolar depression rating scale?

-How does George define the process of “mood-repair” in bipolar
+Define the process of "mood-repair" in bipolar

 of ideas" in a manic episode and in a mixed depression episode?